ArkEdge Space: Services

-ArkEdge Space develops and operates smallsats of various size, ranging from 3U CubeSats to microsats heavier than 100kg.
+ArkEdge Space develops and operates smallsats of various size, ranging from 3U CubeSats to microsats heavier than 100 kg.
 For 6U CubeSats the company uses a standardized multi-purpose satellite bus that can be applied for a wide variety of missions including remote sensing, VDES communication, and optical communication.
 Spacecraft components developed in-house by ArkEdge Space include an Attitude Determination and Control Subsystem (ADCS) for CubeSats, and a satellite communication system with low energy consumption.
 The company also offers hosted payload services to its customers; for example the AE1c satellite launched in January 2025 carried and tested a water resistojet thruster developed by Pale Blue.

 Communication and location intelligence

 ArkEdge Space is developing various satellites for communication and location intelligence, including establishing a constellation of IoT satellites and VDES satellites.
 In October 2024, the Japanese space agency JAXA selected ArkEdge to conduct a fesaibility study for the establishment of a Low Earth Orbit Positioning, Navigation and Timing (LEO-PNT) satellite constellation.